healyke/SIDER/README.md

 Citation
 -------
-If you are using this package, please cite:
+If you are using this package, please cite this pre-print until we finalise the paper and have it peer-reviewed:

 Healy K, Kelly SBA, Guillerme T, Inger R, Bearhop S, Jackson AL. (2016) Predicting trophic discrimination factor using Bayesian inference and phylogenetic, ecological and physiological data.
 DEsIR: Discrimination Estimation in R. PeerJ Preprints 4:e1950v1 https://doi.org/10.7287/peerj.preprints.1950v1